Whitehead problem: Refinement

-must split for any abelian group C, then it is well known that this is equivalent to A being free.
+must split for any abelian group C, then it is known that this is equivalent to A being free.
 (See Projective module).

-Caution: The converse of Whitehead's problem, namely that every free abelian group is Whitehead, is a well known group-theoretical fact.
+Caution: The converse of Whitehead's problem, namely that every free abelian group is Whitehead, is a known group-theoretical fact.
 Some authors call Whitehead group only a non-free group A satisfying Ext^{1}(A, Z) = 0.
 Whitehead's problem then asks: do Whitehead groups exist?

 Shelah's proof

 Saharon Shelah showed that, given the canonical ZFC axiom system, the problem is independent of the usual axioms of set theory.
 More precisely, he showed that: